7 Best JSON Editor Extensions for VS Code in 2026 (Free & Powerful)

 - Select "Configure Default Formatter"

-- Choose "Prettier - Code formatter"
+- Choose "Prettier Code formatter"

-Now Shift + Alt + F runs Prettier instead of the built-in formatter.
-You can also enable "Format on Save" in VS Code settings to automatically format JSON files every time you save.
+After that, Shift + Alt + F runs Prettier instead of the built in formatter.
+If you enable Format on Save, VS Code can format JSON automatically on every save.

-Install: Prettier on VS Code Marketplace - Free
+Install: Prettier on VS Code Marketplace Free

-2. JSON Tools (Best for Quick Transformations)
+2. JSON Tools (Optimal for Quick Transformations)

-- JSON Tools: Sort - Alphabetically sorts all keys in your JSON object
+JSON Tools: Sort alphabetically sorts object keys.

-Install: JSON Tools on VS Code Marketplace - Free
+Install: JSON Tools on VS Code Marketplace Free

 3. JSON Crack (Best for Visual Tree View)

-JSON Crack brings something VS Code's built-in JSON support completely lacks: a visual, interactive graph view of your JSON structure.
+JSON Crack brings something VS Code's built in JSON support completely lacks: a visual, interactive graph view of your JSON structure.

-Instead of scrolling through nested brackets, JSON Crack renders your data as a node-based diagram.
+Instead of scrolling through nested brackets, JSON Crack renders your data as a node based diagram.
 Objects become boxes, arrays become lists, and the relationships between nested elements are shown as connecting lines.
 You can zoom, pan, collapse sections, and click nodes to highlight the corresponding text in your editor.

 This visual approach is genuinely helpful for understanding unfamiliar JSON structures.
 If someone sends you a complex API response and you need to figure out where the data you need lives, the graph view shows the hierarchy at a glance in a way that raw text simply can't.